-How green are hybrid cars?
+How green are hybrids?

 Local air quality

-All regulated emissions are significantly reduced for a hybrid passenger cars as compared to a conventional petrol and diesel models.
+When in hybrid mode, all regulated emissions are significantly reduced for a hybrid passenger cars as compared to a conventional petrol and diesel models.
 These include reductions in carbon monoxide (CO), nitrogen oxides (NOx) and particulates (PMs).

 The lower regulated emissions (when in hybrid mode) are a result of the hybridised drive-train which is able to operate the main combustion engine closer to its maximum efficiency for longer than is possible in conventional cars.
 The effect is to lower the engine loadings, which in turn reduces time on peak power when the majority of NOx and particulates are produced.